 Lost device.
 Optional Face ID / Touch ID gates the app and Settings.
 Apple/Google device encryption protects data at rest as long as you have a passcode.
 This is the most common real-world threat and the one we handle best.

 Targeted forensic compromise.
 If a state-level adversary has physical custody of your unlocked device with biometrics bypassed, no consumer app saves you.
-The one-tap erase button exists for the moment before a hand-off · Settings → Danger Zone → Erase Everything.
-SQLite dropped, Keychain purged, caches removed.
+The one-tap erase button exists for the moment before a hand-off · Settings -> Danger Zone -> Erase Everything.
+Local Regimio app data cleared.
 Final.

 Insider threats at Regimio.
 We don't run a server with user data.
 There's no engineer with a button that reads your stack.
 We physically can't get to it.
 This is by design.